MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ## Lambda Authorizer

+There are two types of Lambda Authorizers, `REQUEST` based and `TOKEN` based.
+In this write up we'll only look at the latter.
+A token based lambda authorizer receives the caller's identity in the form of a bearer token included in the request's header section while a request based lambda authorizer receives the caller's identity in a combination of headers and query string parameters.
-Lambda Authorizers are custom lambdas that verify claims contained within JWTs.
-When a request is received by an API gateway instance that is configured to use a lambda authorizer for authorization purposes, the bearer token contained in the request header is forwarded to the lambda authorizer for verification.
-Once a token is verified, the lambda authorizer should return an output that assumes the following format.
+When a request is received by an API gateway instance that is configured to use a lambda authorizer (`TOKEN` type) for authorization purposes, the bearer token contained in the request header is forwarded to the lambda authorizer for verification.
+The forwarded payload is a JSON object that assumes the structure shown in the sample input provided below.
+Once the token is verified, the Lambda Authorizer should return an output that assumes an output such as the one provided below.

 ###### Lambda Authorizer Input Sample